 I immediately got shot, I had hardly opened my eyes

-It scared me so bad I didn’t play for 3 months, I didn’t understand it, I couldn’t play it, bad game, stupid game.
+It scared me so bad I didn’t play for a while, I didn’t understand it, I couldn’t play it, bad game, stupid game.

 After a while I gave it another go, I logged in and didn’t get shot, I started to wander, I had no idea about food or water or clothes or cold